AEADataEditor/aeadataeditor.github.io/_projects/project6.md

 ### Follow-up meetings:

-Meetings with Lars, which is both follow-up to any further questions interns have after the peer mentoring sessions, as well as any other relevant discussions.
+Meetings with Lars, which include both follow-up to any further questions interns have after the peer mentoring sessions, as well as any other relevant discussions.